ifSomeday/SealBlogPosts/Literacy Levels.md

-# Analysis of the General Literancy of SEAL Members
+# Analysis of the General Literacy of SEAL Members

 Hey all,